rogerkeays/unchecked/README.md

     |        at rm (#20:3)
     |        at (#21:1)

+*Unchecked* works by patching `javac` to convert checked exception errors to warnings.

+**Before:**

+    TestValid.java:42: error: unreported exception UnsupportedEncodingException; must be caught or declared to be thrown assert new String(STARS, "UTF-8").equals("***");
+                   ^
+    1 errors

+**After:**

+    TestValid.java:42: warning: unreported exception java.io.UnsupportedEncodingException not caught or decalared to be thrown assert new String(STARS, "UTF-8").equals("***");
+               ^
+    1 warnings

 *Unchecked* is invoked as a compiler plugin and has no runtime dependencies.
+Warnings can be suppressed with the `nowarn` option.

 ## Quick Start